 “Yeah!” said 100 ladybugs.
 “It’s YOU that we love Lindy, not your spots.”

 Those were the nicest words Lindy had ever heard.
 She flew down from her hole in the tree and got 100 hugs from her ladybug friends.
-And from then on, Lindy never worried about what she looked like in the pond, she just tried to be the best, nicest Lindy she could be, and everybug said she was more beautiful than ever, even without her spots.
+And from then on, Lindy never worried about what she looked like in the pond.
+She tried to be the best, nicest Lindy she could be, and every bug said she was more beautiful than ever, even without her spots.

 It’s hard not to compare ourselves to others.
 And it’s really hard to believe that our friends would love us no matter whether we’re wearing new clothes, new shoes, or have the prettiest hair of all our friends.
 1 Samuel 16:7 says: But the Lord said unto Samuel, “don’t judge by appearance or height… for the Lord does not look at the things man looks at.
 Man looks at the outward appearance, while the Lord looks at the heart.”